hybridrev/win-key-block/README.md

 # Win Key Block

-I don't know is this kind a stupid stuff?
-But actually i can fix my problem with this, so this is C++ program that blocks the **Windows key** at the **kernel level** using [Interception Driver](https://github.com/oblitum/Interception).
+This is just a random program i made, so i don't know is this kind a stupid stuff?
+But actually i successfully fix my problem with this, so this is C++ program that blocks the **Windows key** at the **kernel level** using [Interception Driver](https://github.com/oblitum/Interception).
-Useful for thing if you experiencing **keyboard flooding (in the case is me)** due to hardware faults that cause the Windows key to trigger randomly.
+Useful if you experiencing **keyboard flooding (in the case is me)** due to hardware faults that cause the Windows key to trigger randomly.

 ### Speaking about a problem
 My laptop win key have flood issue.
 Not only that, this flood error can cause your Windows system freeze and Blue Screen.